SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.modbus.server/README.md

-# SolarNode Modbus Server (TCP)
+# SolarNode Modbus Server

-This project provides SolarNode plugin that exposes a Modbus TCP server within SolarNode based on data collected by other plugins.
+This project provides SolarNode plugin that exposes a Modbus TCP or serial (RTU) server within SolarNode based on data collected by other plugins.
 This is an advanced plugin that requires specific low-level knowledge of the Modbus services you plan to integrate with.

 # Use